Today in World War II History—November 3, 1943

-US Eighth Air Force sends 566 bombers to hit Wilhelmshaven, its first mission of over 500 bombers.
+US Eighth Air Force sends 566 bombers to Wilhelmshaven, Germany, its first mission of over 500 bombers.

 Nazis massacre 18,000 Jewish slave laborers outside Majdanek concentration camp in largest single-day, single-location killing of the Holocaust.